CryptoMove on Making the Cloud More Secure and Effective for Developers

 These sorts of innovations take advantage of the scalability that the cloud can offer, enhancing performance and security by disrupting traditional storage protocol.
 The cloud may already be more secure than on-prem deployments, but it can be much more effective and secure when it is used as a platform for innovations like moving target defense.

 CryptoMove and AWS Partnership

 CryptoMove was selected as a top 10 startup at AWS re:Invent, and we learned so much from the conference.
 We discussed our underlying platform and commercial use cases with hundreds of developers, getting insight into what features would be useful and what possible use cases might emerge.
 At AWS re:Invent, CryptoMove launched a private beta and signed up hundreds of developers from top tech companies, financial institutions, hotels, airlines, health care, startups, and more.
-If you’re interested in the beta, feel free to request access here.
 We’re excited to work further with AWS to bring advanced moving target defense technology to the cloud.
 Together we can bring a new wave of innovation to make data storage even more secure.